Parushgit/Buffalo-Museum/README.md

 # Buffalo Museum - Self Guided Tour (Deployment Instructions)
-This document teaches how to install the application on a server.
+This document teaches how to install the self guided tour application on a server.

 ## Dependencies
 - Apache server installed